-- obtaining an understanding of key controls around the impairment review processes; - analysing the projected future cash flows, understanding variances between the forecast and actual results for the year ended 31 December 2019 and comparing the forecast performance to the Board approved long-term plans; - assessing forecasted revenues for the year ending 31 December 2020 against actual performance up to the date of this report, existing backlog (including revenues already contracted but not earned) and analysing respective variances; - with the assistance of our internal valuation specialists, assessing management's methodology used in calculating the discount rates applied, forecasted revenue growth rates and inflation rates embedded in cash flow forecasts and comparing the long-term growth rates for each cash generating unit to economic forecasts; - assessing the appropriateness of the sensitivities applied by management to the impairment testing model and whether the scenarios reflect reasonably possible changes in key assumptions.
-We performed further sensitivity analysis based on our understanding of the future prospects to identify whether these scenarios could give rise to further impairment; - challenging how management had assessed the impact of events arising after the reporting date, such as decline in the oil prices in the global markets and spread of the coronavirus decease, on the impairment test of goodwill at the reporting date with the reference to the reasonable and supportable information available to management at that date; - checking the arithmetic accuracy of the impairment model; and - checking the adequacy of the disclosures in the consolidated financial statements with the requirements of accounting standards in respect of impairment testing and disclosure of the key judgements applied by management in the cash flow forecasts and impairment review.
+- obtaining an understanding of key controls around the impairment review processes; - analysing the projected future cash flows, understanding variances between the forecast and actual results for the year ended 31 December 2020 and comparing the forecast performance to the Board approved long-term plans; - assessing forecasted revenues for the year ending 31 December 2021 against actual performance up to the date of this report, existing backlog (including revenues already contracted but not earned) and analysing respective variances; - with the assistance of our internal valuation specialists, assessing management's methodology used in calculating the discount rates applied, forecasted revenue growth rates and inflation rates embedded in cash flow forecasts and comparing the long-term growth rates for each cash generating unit to economic forecasts; - assessing the appropriateness of the sensitivities applied by management to the impairment testing models and whether the scenarios reflect reasonably possible changes in key assumptions.
+We performed further sensitivity analysis based on our understanding of the future prospects to identify whether these scenarios could give rise to further impairment; - verifying the arithmetic accuracy of the impairment model; and - checking the adequacy of the disclosures in the consolidated financial statements with the requirements of accounting standards in respect of impairment testing and disclosure of the key judgements applied by management in the cash flow forecasts and impairment review.